Amilenge/OT.Assessment/Notes.md

 - In the second instance, run the **Tester** project.

 ### 3. Validation
-Once all components are running, verify the database for new records.
+Once tester completes execution, verify the database for new records(I noticed sometimes nbomber duplicate wager/transaction ids so this are skiped not to violate PK constraint).
 On a local setup, the application is successfully able to process **all 7000 requests**.

 ## Key Components & Technologies